Take the mystery out of life insurance with our beginners' guide, then compare policies to find the right deal for you.

 That means that if one partner died, the other would no longer be insured.
 You need to consider whether that would be sufficient cover for your family, or if you'd be better off paying a little more for two separate policies.

-Some employers give their staff some extra financial security by providing a 'death in service' benefit.
 That doesn't mean you have to die while actually doing your job to qualify, just that if you die while working for that employer then they will pay an agreed amount.

 That amount varies but is usually a multiple of your salary, for example, a lump sum payment of four years of your pay.